When Does Child Support Stop in Pennsylvania?

 The Philadelphia child support attorneys at Schwartz, Fox & Saltzman, LLC, have prepared this article to provide a guide on the conditions and legal processes for ending child support in Pennsylvania.

-When Child Support Ends in PA
+When Child Support Ends in Pennsylvania

 Parents are legally obligated to provide financial support to their children.
 This obligation exists no matter the relationship status between the parents.
 However, this obligation is not indefinite as there are legally recognized conditions that terminate a parent’s obligation to pay child support in Pennsylvania.